lonyelon/carnivores-flake/README.md

 # Carnivores Flake

-Run all the old Carnivores games using Nix flakes.
+Run all the old Carnivores games using Nix.

-The flake will handle the download, extraction and wine setup for you.
+This flake will handle the download, extraction and Wine setup for you.

 ## How to play

-Each game can be launched by running this flake:
+Each game can be launched by running:

 ```sh
 nix run github:lonyelon/carnivores-flake#<game>